kontainapp/guide/getting_started/install.md

   "path": "/opt/kontain/bin/krun"
 }

-# this installs Kontain in /opt/kontain folder
+# check for Kontain in /opt/kontain folder
 $ ls -l /opt/kontain
 ...
 drwxr-xr-x 1 smijar  121 296 Nov 10 09:32 bin
 drwxr-xr-x 1 smijar  121 140 Nov 10 09:32 lib
 drwxr-xr-x 1 smijar  121 194 Nov 10 09:32 runtime
 ...

+# This installed Kontain in /opt/kontain and added the Kontain runtime (/opt/bin/km) to docker.
+# This also executed a smoke test of the unikernel virtual machine.
 ```

-This installs the necessary files in your /opt/kontain directory and configures the Kontain runtime (/opt/bin/km) for docker or podman.
-It also executes a smoke test of the unikernel virtual machine.

 +++ on Minikube or Managed or Regular Kubernetes
 #### Optional: Appendix contains instructions for launching various versions of Kubernetes